Kohhx/login-system/README.md

   - Include the username and password of local MySQL server
 5. Build and run the application
 6. For Frontend react, within the frontend folder directory.
 Run "npm start".

+## Learning

+I have minimized the use of external packages in React and have implemented most functionalities, such as form validation, modal, and custom hooks, through hand-written code.